 ABOUT

-Tammie also co-authored Lionheart- The Real Life Guide for Adoptive Families.
+As a counsellor and parent of an adopted child (as well as three bio children and two step children), Tammie co-authored Lionheart- The Real Life Guide for Adoptive Families.

 Sessions are available in person in Mornington or via secure telehealth for clients Australia-wide.
-Every consultation is tailored to your needs, with a clear focus on building resilience and meaningful progress.
+Every consultation is tailored to your needs ensuring each client feels truly heard and understood.

 Starting counselling can feel like a big step — here's what to expect at Mornington Counselling Practice.